• A little speech bubble icon Blog

 1. Start taking a prenatal vitamin before TTC — especially one with folic acid.

-According to the CDC, folic acid is a powerful tool to prevent neural tube defects such as anencephaly and spina bifida.1 The CDC recommends that anyone who could conceive (whether they’re trying or not) take a supplement of 400 mcg of folic acid every day.1 While folic acid is added to some foods (think enriched cereals, pastas, rice and breads), you can also find folate in beans, peas, oranges, broccoli, asparagus and dark leafy green vegetables.1 The easiest way to make sure you’re getting enough is to do both: Eat a diet rich in folic acid, and take a daily vitamin with 400 mcg in it.1 Talk to a healthcare provider about whether you might need more than 400 mcg daily (for example, if your family has a history of neural defects).
+According to the CDC, folic acid is a powerful supplement to prevent neural tube defects such as anencephaly and spina bifida.1 The CDC recommends that all women of reproductive age take a 400 mcg folic acid supplement daily, even if they're not currently trying to conceive.1 While folic acid is added to some foods like enriched cereals, pasta, rice, and bread, you can also find folate in beans, oranges, and dark leafy green vegetables.1 The easiest way to make sure you’re getting enough of the good stuff is to eat a diet rich in folic acid and take a daily vitamin.1 Family history of neural tube defects?
+Ask your doctor if you need more folic acid.

-And if you’re planning on becoming pregnant anytime soon?
-Ask your doctor if you can start taking a prenatal vitamin now.2 In addition to folic acid, it contains all the other recommended vitamins and minerals you need before, during and after your pregnancy.2 According to The American College of Obstetricians and Gynecologists (ACOG), taking a prenatal vitamin before your pregnancy may also reduce nausea and vomiting.2
+Hoping to get pregnant soon?
+Talk to your healthcare provider about prenatal care.2 In addition to folic acid, daily vitamins also contain other essential vitamins and minerals needed before, during, and after pregnancy.2 According to The American College of Obstetricians and Gynecologists (ACOG), taking a prenatal vitamin before your pregnancy may also reduce nausea and vomiting.2

-2. Talk to your doctor about medications and vaccinations.
+2. Talk to your healthcare professional about medications and vaccinations.

-Whatever medications you take — prescription, over-the-counter drugs or even vitamins and supplements — talk to your doctor about how they could impact TTC and pregnancy, and plan to make any changes needed.3 It’s also a great opportunity to talk to them about getting off birth control and how your body might respond to the change, especially if you’re using a form of birth control provided by your doctor (like birth control pills or an IUD, for example).
+Whatever medications you take — prescription, over-the-counter drugs, or even vitamins and supplements — talk to a healthcare professional about how they could impact TTC and pregnancy.3 It’s also a great opportunity to talk to them about getting off birth control and how your body might respond to the change, especially if you’re using birth control pills or an IUD.

-Vaccinations are also important to track, so now’s a good time to locate your vaccination records and check that you’re up to date on your shots, including the measles-mumps-rubella (MMR) vaccine.4
+Vaccinations are also important to track, so now’s a good time to find your vaccination records and check that you’re up to date on your shots.4

-“Should I stop drinking coffee when trying to get pregnant?” is one of the first questions people ask about TTC.
-The good news: While ACOG does recommend reducing caffeine consumption during pregnancy, there isn’t data to suggest you have to completely give up coffee while TTC.
+“Should I stop drinking coffee when trying to get pregnant?” is one of the first questions people ask when TTC.
+Good news, coffee lovers!
+While ACOG recommends limiting caffeine during pregnancy, there's no clear evidence that you need to cut it out completely while trying to conceive.5

-4. Getting into an exercise routine now could help make your pregnancy easier.
+4. Getting into an exercise routine now could help make your pregnancy easier in the long run

-The pre-pregnancy period is actually an ideal time to embrace healthier routines!7 Has it been a while since you’ve gotten your heart rate up?
-Strive for at least 150 minutes of moderate-intensity aerobic activity per week; that’s the amount of exercise recommended by the latest U.S. Department of Health and Human Services Physical Activity Guidelines during pregnancy.8
+The pre-pregnancy period is an ideal time to embrace healthier routines!7 Has it been a while since you’ve gotten your heart rate up?
+The latest U.S. Department of Health and Human Services Physical Activity Guidelines recommend at least 150 minutes of moderate-intensity aerobic activity per week during pregnancy.8

-According to a 2020 study, individuals who participated in a pelvic floor muscle training program while pregnant showed significantly reduced urinary incontinence.9 The National Association for Continence (NAFC) says pre-pregnancy is an ideal time to engage in exercises to improve your pelvic floor and core strength.10 According to their research, strong pelvic floor muscles can even help ease common pregnancy discomforts like urine leakage.10 As always, talk to your doctor before starting any new exercise or physical training program.
+Did you know strengthening your pelvic floor muscles before pregnancy can help reduce the chance of bladder leaks later on?
+According to a 2020 study, individuals who participated in a pelvic floor muscle training program while pregnant showed significantly reduced urinary incontinence.9 The National Association for Continence (NAFC) says pre-pregnancy is an ideal time to engage in exercises to improve your pelvic floor and core strength.10 Consider adding exercises like Kegels to your current routine to build a strong pelvic floor.
+As always, talk to your healthcare provider before starting any new exercise or physical training program.

 6. Good oral hygiene now can help lower the risk of dental problems during pregnancy.

-Pregnancy can make you more susceptible to gum disease and cavities.11,12 According to the Centers for Disease Control and Prevention (CDC), gingivitis occurs in nearly 60 to 75% of those who are pregnant, possibly aggravated by changing hormones.11 Additionally, one in four women of childbearing age have untreated cavities.11 The American Dental Association (ADA) reports that those who are more prone to morning sickness may experience increased erosion on their teeth due to exposure to stomach acids.12 And according to the CDC, the bacteria that causes cavities while pregnant and after delivery can be transferred to your baby.11
+Pregnancy can make you more susceptible to gum disease and cavities.11,12 According to the Centers for Disease Control and Prevention (CDC), gingivitis occurs in nearly 60 to 75% of those who are pregnant, possibly due to changing hormones.11 Additionally, one in four women of childbearing age has untreated cavities.11 Pregnancy can impact your oral health in a couple of surprising ways.
+The CDC11 points out that cavity-causing bacteria can be passed from mother to baby during pregnancy and after birth, and the American Dental Association (ADA) notes that morning sickness can increase tooth erosion due to stomach acid.12

 7. Talk to your doctor about your body weight as you prepare for pregnancy.